Astro Cat Explains… Optical Illusions

 Finally, the Zöllner Illusion consists of diagonal, parallel lines that are intersected by shorter lines.
 Because the intersecting short lines go in the opposite direction each time, your brain tells you that the long lines are ‘moving’ towards or away from you.
 In other words, they look wonky!

 The human brain is a very clever organ…but even a simple illusion can trick it.
-We hope the Professor’s challenges are waking up your brain ahead of the next app – you’re going to need all of your logic, concentration, memory, and speed!
-Follow our Facebook, Twitter, and Instagram for updates…
+We hope the Professor’s challenges are waking up your brain: you’re going to need all of your logic, concentration, memory, and speed to play Galactic Genius with Astro Cat!
+Get our latest app here.